watson-developer-cloud/swift-sdk/Quickstart.md

 <img src="./images/frameworksInGroup.png" width="400">

-7) In Xcode, select your project "WatsonSpeaks", then select your build target.
-In the "Build Phases" tab, add a new **Copy File Phase**.
+7) In Xcode, select the "WatsonSpeaks" project then select its "WatsonSpeaks" build target.
+In the "Build Phases" tab, add a new **Copy Files Phase** and set its destination to "Frameworks".

 <img src="./images/BuildPhases.png" width="600">